 - In all of these Impressionist artworks, we see individual responses to modernity, through the artist’s choice of subject matter drawn from contemporary life and from their modern ideas and techniques about making an artwork in their treatment of the formal characteristics.

 - In your notes write out short pieces of information for at least three different artworks by 3 different artists of your choice between slides 38 – 57 only, in which you analyze the artwork to answer these two elements:

 - Explain what is modern about the subject matter in the artwork you have selected.
 What aspects of modern life, based on the previous readings, are depicted here?

-- Explain how the appearance of this artwork is Impressionistic in style.
-What characteristics in the treatment of the formal characteristics are related to Impressionism?
-How do these choices suit this particular subject matter to draw attention to its modernity?
+- Explain how the appearance of this artwork is Impressionistic in its technique and style.
+What characteristics are used in the artwork that are characteristics of Impressionism?
+How do these choices suit this particular subject matter?

-For class next week – summary of the 5 required things to do:
+For next class – summary of the 2 required things to do:

-- Read and take notes on Impressionism.
-Bring these notes for in-class review.
+- Read and take notes on Impressionism and complete the assignment explained above for Impressionism using slides 38 to 57 on the powerpoint.
+Bring these notes to class for in-class use and review.

 Remember / FYI:

 The powerpoints are always on Blackboard.
 This week, the powerpoint of images is combined for Manet, Whistler and Impressionism and is very long because I have tried to show many example of each artists’ work.
 It is never advisable to print out these powerpoints.
 You will waste a tremendous amount of ink.
 Use them online.

 Optional Additional Resources for Manet and Whistler: